chrislockard/chrislockard.net/content/about.md

 sharing.

 When I first got online in 1994, I realized I had discovered the best sharing mechanism humanity had ever created.
-I started writing ~websites~ web *pages* using HTML and sharing them with family, friends, and the world.
+I started writing web pages using HTML and sharing them with family, friends, and the world.
 This mixed my love of writing with my love of technology.

 Later, as I started my professional career, I learned from someone I esteemed